Otumfuo Nana Osei Tutu II: Otumfuo Osei Tutu II Foundation (OOTIIF)

-In May 2020, junior high school students in Kumasi received over 2000 books and dictionaries.
-Some of the communities that benefited from this gesture were Bohyen, Aduato, Adumanu, Ampabame and South Suntreso.
+In May 2020, junior high school students in Kumasi received more than 2000 books and dictionaries.
+Among the communities that benefited from this gesture were Bohyen, Aduato, Adumanu, Ampabame and South Suntreso.
 This was aimed at keeping students academically active while schools were closed to control the spread of COVID-19.

 In June 2020, the Foundation donated books to about 750 Junior High School students from 11 basic schools in the Ahafo Region of Ghana.
 This was to facilitate the excellent performance of the students, especially in the Basic Education Certificate Examination (BECE).

 In July 2020, AngloGold Ashanti teamed up with the Otumfuo Osei Tutu II Charity Foundation and the Obuasi Municipal and East Educational Directorates to roll out a Live Radio and Distance Learning Programme in Obuasi.
 This was to ensure continuation in learning, even though schools had been closed down to control COVID-19.
 The Foundation was supported by the mine with an amount of 150,000 Ghana Cedis (GH₵) for the purchase and distribution of 10,000 copies of Readers and Workbooks to Junior High School Students in the catchment area.

 In March 2021, the name of the foundation was changed to Otumfuo Osei Tutu II Foundation(OOTIIF).
 This come about as a result of the Otumfuo Education Fund, the Serwaa Ampem Foundation for Children and the Otumfuo Osei Tutu II Charity Foundation being merged into one charity with a new board of trustees and management.
-The new board was constituted of Nana Prof. Oheneba Boachie-Adjei Woahene II as the chair and Sir Samuel Esson Jonah, Dr. Kwaku Mensa-Bonsu, Mrs. Margaret Boateng Sekyere,Dr. Kwame Bawuah-Edusei, Rev. Akua Ofori-Boateng, Mr. Andrew Asamoah, Nana Akuoku Boateng and Mrs. Mariam Agyeman Gyasi Jawhary.
+The new board was constituted of Oheneba Boachie-Adjei Woahene II as the chair and Sam E. Jonah, Kwaku Mensa-Bonsu, Margaret Boateng Sekyere, Kwame Bawuah-Edusei, Akua Ofori-Boateng, Andrew Asamoah, Nana Akuoku Boateng, and Mariam Agyeman Gyasi Jawhary.

 Personal life

-Osei Tutu II is married to Julia Osei Tutu and they have 7 children.
+Osei Tutu II is married to Julia Osei Tutu.
+He has seven children.
+He has a son named Nana Opoku Ware, who was elected the SRC President of the Ghana School of Law in 2025.